-If you’ve been thinking that Pinterest is not a top marketing priority for your brand, you might want to think again: over 250 million people use Pinterest every month and 93% of online consumers visiting Pinterest having a clear intent of purchasing products.
-And while some consumers may feel overwhelmed by branded content on other networks, 78% of Pinners welcome content from brands, with 66% going on to make purchases from branded content posts.
+If you haven’t been thinking of Pinterest as a top marketing priority for your brand, you might want to reconsider: over 291 million people use Pinterest every month with 90 percent of weekly users turning to Pinterest to help them make their purchasing decisions.
+While some consumers may feel overwhelmed by branded content on other networks, 78% of Pinners welcome content from brands, with 66% going on to make purchases from branded content posts.

-Clearly, Pinterest is an invaluable resource for marketers.
-But it can be difficult to know how to best utilize it for your brand.
-Luckily, we’ve got some expert tips on how to improve your Pinterest marketing strategy.
+Truly, Pinterest can be an invaluable resource for marketers — but it isn’t always easy to figure out how to best utilize it for your brand.
+In this post, we’ll share some expert tips on how to improve your Pinterest marketing strategy.

 Pinterest Marketing Strategy Tips Every Brand Should Know